 - Post-Purchase Cross-Sell

 You may have a particular category of items (Category A) that is often purchased alongside another category (Category B).
-To turn a post-purchase flow into a targeted cross-sell opportunity, use the general Placed Order metric as your trigger, but then use a Trigger Filter so only orders that included Category A but didn't include Category B qualify for your series.
+To turn a post-purchase flow into a targeted cross-sell opportunity, use the Placed Order metric as your trigger, but then use a trigger filter so only orders that included Category A but didn't include Category B qualify for your flow.

 - High-Value Item Browse Abandonment

-Browse Abandonment flows can help you convert casual window shoppers into customers by following up with those that view items on your site but never start a checkout or purchase.
-You may not want to trigger Browse Abandonment emails for every item in your catalog, however; you may want to limit the scope of this follow up for high-value products only.
-Trigger your flow off the Viewed Product metric, but use a trigger filter to specify only items where the value is over X amount qualify for the series.
+Browse abandonment flows can help you convert casual window shoppers into customers by following up with those that view items on your site but never start a checkout or purchase.
+You may not want to trigger browse abandonment emails for every item in your catalog, however.
+You may want to limit the scope of this follow up for high-value products only.
+Trigger your flow using the Viewed Product metric, but use a trigger filter to specify that only items with a value over X amount with qualify for the series.

 - Post-Purchase Thank You & Tips